-For the three months ended March 31, 2023, the Company had operating income from continuing operations of \$0.7 million.
-As of March 31, 2023, the Company had cash and cash equivalents of \$5.6 million, total current assets of \$12.5 million and current liabilities of \$13.9 million.
-As of May 8, 2023, the Company had approximately \$6.7 million of cash on hand.
+For the six months ended June 30, 2023, the Company had operating income from continuing operations of \$1.5 million.
+As of June 30, 2023, the Company had cash and cash equivalents of \$5.1 million, total current assets of \$13.0 million and current liabilities of \$13.6 million.
+As of August 4, 2023, the Company had approximately \$4.6 million of cash on hand.

 The Company may not generate positive cash flows from operations for the year ending December 31, 2023.
-The Company intends to meet its ongoing capital needs by using its available cash and availability under the Comerica Loan Agreement, as well as through targeted margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options and other strategic alternatives.
+The Company intends to meet its ongoing capital needs by using its available cash, as well as through targeted margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options and other strategic alternatives.
 However, if the Company is unable to meet the financial covenants under the Comerica Loan Agreement, the revolving line of credit and notes payable will become due and payable immediately.
-As of May 1, 2023, the Company had \$2.2 million available under the Loan Agreement.
+As of August 1, 2023, the Company had \$3.4 million available under the Loan Agreement.

 The Company continues to explore various strategic alternatives, dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources in order to provide additional liquidity.
-With the delisting of its common stock from Nasdaq in February 2021, and the possible removal of its common stock from trading on the OTCQX[®] if it fails to meet minimum market capitalization of \$5 million by July 3, 2023, the Company's ability to raise additional capital on terms acceptable to it has been adversely impacted.
+With the delisting of its common stock from Nasdaq in February 2021, and the possible removal of its common stock from trading on the OTCQX® if it failed to meet minimum market capitalization of \$5 million by July 3, 2023, the Company's ability to raise additional capital on terms acceptable to it has been adversely impacted.
 There can be no assurance that the Company will be successful in obtaining such funding on terms acceptable to it.
+The Company was notified in May 2023 that it had met the market capitalization requirements and was cleared to remain on OTCQX®.